 The Rise of Diamonds

 Even though the Archduke was the first to propose with a diamond ring, he was by no means a trendsetter.
 In fact, diamond engagement rings didn't become popular until 1947 when De Beers, the British company that mined diamonds in South Africa, launched an advertising campaign.
 With the help of Hollywood stars and the slogan, "A diamond is forever," diamond engagement rings skyrocketed in popularity for the first time since their appearance stateside in 1840.

 The Latest Millennial Trend

-In recent years, we've started to see a shift in engagement ring preferences among brides.
+In recent years, we've started to see a shift in engagement ring preferences.
 Of course, the diamond is still a popular option (hello, J. Lo's jaw-dropping emerald-cut stone), but more and more brides are opting for colored stones and rings made out of unique materials.
 When Prince William proposed to Kate Middleton, he chose a stunning blue sapphire engagement ring.
 Actress Blake Lively received a light pink oval diamond in a rose-gold setting from Ryan Reynolds and Katy Perry was given a unique ruby in a floral halo design by Orlando Bloom.
 Even singer Ariana Grande broke from tradition when she debuted a pearl and diamond bauble from fiancé Dalton Gomez in December 2020.